Aizistral-Studios/No-Chat-Reports/docs/README.md

 Additionally, if installed on the client, this mod will disable telemetry (similar to how No Telemetry does).

-To make Velocity compatible with this mod, set force-key-authentication = false in velocity.toml.
-Thanks to MrMelon54 for pointing this out.

 ## Chat Encryption